 Schnebbelie described the originally brightly colored bas reliefs in such detail in his explanatory comments that it is unnecessary to add more than two points here.
 The first point may explain the differing decoration in each of the three seats, since it has been suggested that “the lavish carving of the east set, which had swirling vegetation with animal motifs,” and so contrasted with the diaper ornament of the western seats, “may reflect how sedilia were set up with hanging fabrics to emphasize the priest’s place” (Cameron 2015, 55).
 The second point is the art historical context, which has been described as “almost certainly related to the London court of the late thirteenth century,” and, in the case of the diapering, as finding “its ultimate source in Westminster Abbey” (Cameron 2015, 131).
 It can finally be noted that Schnebbelie subtly signed his drawing on a stray brick in the bottom right-hand corner.
 This is highly unusual for such an illustration, and therefore a sign of the artistic value attached to this work by the draftsman.

 The composition of plate 5 like that of plate 4 is also unbalanced for a reason.
 The upper panel showing the sober decoration of the triple sedilia at Tilty in Essex is half the size of the panel depicting the extravagant sedilia from Rochester Cathedral.
-The parish church of St. Mary the Virgin at Tilty is believed to derive from the capella ante portas of a Cicestercian Abbey which formerly stood nearby.
-The chancel is dated to around 1340 (An Inventory 1916, 320-322), which makes it approximately contemporary with the Chatham church, which was rebuilt over an extended period in the mid-fourteenth century after a fire destroyed the original building (Hasted 1796, 202).
+The parish church of St. Mary the Virgin at Tilty derives from the capella extra portas of a Cicestercian Abbey which formerly stood nearby.
+The chancel has been dated to around 1340 (An Inventory 1916, 320-322), which approximately corresponds to the style of the tracery.
 The arches of the Tilty sedilia have much simpler head molds than those at Chatham, where each sedile has a triple arch with a central quatrefoil roundel.
 They are, however, ornamented with some tracery of unusual design.
 There is no visible decoration on the backs of the sedilia at Tilty, although they may have been painted.
 In the contemporary church, they are whitewashed, together with the remainder of the wall.
 There is a niche with a piscina on the east side of the Tilty sedilia.
-This basin was used for washing the sacred vessels, and is frequently found in this position.
+This basin was used for disposing of the water used in the ablutions, and is frequently found in this position.
 There may originally also have been a piscina in the same position at Chatham, as speculated by Schnebbelie in his explanatory comments.

-The larger panel in plate 5 shows the triple sedilia located in the third bay from the east on the south side of the chancel of Rochester Cathedral in Kent.
+The larger panel in plate 5 shows the triple sedilia located in the third bay from the east on the south side of the presbytery of Rochester Cathedral in Kent.
+They were the sedilia for the cathedreal's main altar.
 They remain in situ and are in good condition, except for the paintings of bishops on the back of the seats, the last traces of which were lost in the course of the nineteenth century (Palmer 1897, 94).
 The sedilia were drawn by John Carter at an unknown date, but it is likely that this drawing was commissioned by Richard Gough specifically for Vetusta Monumenta in order to provide a contrast with the Tilty and more specifically the Chatham sedilia.

-The differences between the Rochester and the other sedilia illustrated in these two plates are explained not only by the size and wealth of Rochester Cathedral compared to the parish churches, but also by their date.
-The sedilia at Rochester have been dated as “late-fourteenth-century Perpendicular, corroborated by the arms of Bishop Brinton (1373-89) over the west seat” (Cameron 2015, 153).
+The differences between the Rochester and the other sedilia illustrated in these two plates are explained not only by the higher status Rochester Cathedral compared to the local churches and chapels, but also by their date.
+The sedilia at Rochester have been dated as “late-fourteenth-century Perpendicular, corroborated by the arms of Bishop Brinton (1373-89) over the west seat” (McAleer 1999, 148).
 They therefore probably date to approximately a generation after the Chatham and Tilty sedilia.
+The choice of these three sedilia effectively illustrates the Geometric, Decorated and Perpendical styles of Gothic architecture.

 Cameron, James Alexander.
 2015.
 "Sedilia in Medieval England."
 PhD diss.
 University of London (The Courtauld Institute of Art).